Notion MCP server

 npm install

-For security, Notion requires explicit access permissions for each page or database:
+For security, Notion requires you to explicitly grant access to each page or database:

 1. Open Notion and navigate to a page or database you want the AI to access